mattmaynes/pyjamas-js/README.md

-# Versioned Persistable JavaScript - Viper-JS
+# Versioned Persistable JavaScript - Pyjamas

 ## Overview
-Viper is a simple JavaScript library for versioning and persisting objects and reapplying them at a later time.
+Pyjamas is a simple JavaScript library for versioning and persisting objects and reapplying them at a later time.
 Object persistence is a reflection of class definitions which can lead to incompatibility as code changes.
-Viper offers a solution to source changes in the form of *upgraders* that can be applied to persisted objects to mutate fields to reflect the current state of the source definition.
+Pyjamas offers a solution to source changes in the form of *upgraders* that can be applied to persisted objects to mutate fields to reflect the current state of the source definition.